DataDog/datadog-sync-cli/README.md

 The `migrate` command will run an `import` followed immediately by a `sync`.

-The `reset` command will delete resources at the destination; however, by default it backup those resources first and fail if it cannot.
+The `reset` command will delete resources at the destination; however, by default it backs up those resources first and fails if it cannot.
 You can (but probably shouldn't) skip the backup by using the `--do-not-backup` flag.

 *Note*: The tool uses the `resources` directory as the source of truth for determining what resources need to be created and modified.
 Hence, this directory should not be removed or corrupted.